 Regular Meetings

-Regular meetings of the Board shall typically be held on the fourth Tuesday of each month at 6:00 p.m.
+Regular meetings of the Board shall typically be held on the last Tuesday of each month at 6:00 p.m.
 When determined necessary and for the convenience of Board members, the Board Chair may change the date, time, or location of a regular meeting with proper notice.

 Special or Emergency Meetings